Considerations for Exceptional Students with IEPs

 • Progress Monitoring Best Practices

-Introduction Classworks includes a vertically scaled, valid and reliable assessment in reading and math for grades K-HS for screening all students three times a year.
-Classworks Assessments serve four main purposes: Identify Present Levels of ...
+Introduction Classworks includes vertically scaled, valid and reliable assessments in reading and math for grades Kindergarten through High School for screening all students three times a year.
+These academic screeners serve four main purposes: ...